qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 Elements can be dragged to a different position on the canvas.
 This is useful to make the structure of the model more clear and intuitive.
-You can also resize each element: this is particularly useful if the description of the input or algorithm is long.
+You can also resize elements.
+This is particularly useful if the description of the input or algorithm is long.

 Links between elements are updated automatically and you can see a plus button at the top and at the bottom of each algorithm.
 Clicking the button will list